Checkout icon

 Out-of-scope transactions include:

-1. Interregional transactions: Payments where the card was issued outside of Europe or where the country you are acquiring from is outside of Europe.
+1. Interregional transactions: Payments where the card was issued outside of Europe or where the country/region you are acquiring from is outside of Europe.
 Some European issuing banks are expected to require SCA anyway even if a payment is acquired outside of Europe.

 2. Merchant-Initiated Transactions (MIT) and Direct Debits: A payment or a series of payments with fixed or variable amounts that the merchant performs without direct involvement of the shopper.
 Examples are subscriptions, automatic account top-ups, and installments.
 The initial transaction should have gone through SCA and the shopper should have agreed to the terms and conditions of the succeeding MITs.
 To ensure that your transaction is accurately classified as MIT, see SCA requirements based on business models for more information on MIT implementation.
 Authorisation adjustments are also considered MIT.